|Major Groups > Clubs & Corals > Geoglossum umbratile|

 There may be several cryptic species within "Geoglossum umbratile" in North America (and elsewhere), so the name should be applied with the understanding that a species group is probably designated.

-Ecology: Saprobic; growing alone or gregariously on the ground in hardwood and conifer forests (sometimes growing on moss-covered logs); usually found among mosses; summer and fall; widely distributed in North America.
-The described and illustrated collections are from Illinois, Michigan, and Pennsylvania.
+Ecology: Saprobic; growing alone or gregariously on the ground in hardwood and conifer forests (sometimes growing on moss-covered logs); usually found among mosses; spring through and fall, or over winter in warm climates; originally described from Padua, Italy; widespread in Europe, Asia, Oceania, and North America.
+The described and illustrated collections are from Illinois, Michigan, North Carolina, and Pennsylvania.